Skip to main content

 Why do people fail?

-• Not reading the whole handbook (especially arts, sport, and religion chapters)
+• Not reading the full handbook — especially arts, sport, and religion sections

-• Insufficient practice — reading the book without doing practice questions
+• Insufficient practice — reading without doing practice questions

-• Missing questions about the House of Lords vs Commons
+• Missing questions about Parliament structure — House of Lords vs Commons

-• Read every chapter of the official handbook at least twice
+• Read every chapter of the official handbook — not just Chapter 3

 • Do 200+ practice questions before your test date

-• Focus extra time on Chapter 3 (History) — it has the most questions
+• Focus extra time on Chapter 3 (History) — it generates the most questions

-• Memorise key dates using our cheat sheet
+• Memorise key dates using the cheat sheet — these are the most common fail points

-• Practice under timed conditions to simulate the real test
+• Practice under timed conditions so the 45-minute limit feels comfortable